 Listening and interpreting, composing and performing music are life-long skills.
-Pupils at Quinton House are given opportunities to develop interests and abilities that will guide musical pursuits and preferences in their lives.
-Music educates and inspires: it increases cognitive development and reasoning while offering opportunities for pupils to express ideas and emotions in creative ways.
+Students at Quinton House are given opportunities to develop interests and abilities that will guide musical pursuits and preferences in their lives.
+Music educates and inspires: it increases cognitive development and reasoning while offering opportunities for students to express ideas and emotions in creative ways.

 Quinton House Performing Arts

-There is a vast array of music-based activities in both the Junior and Senior schools, with individual and small group peripatetic lessons offered in piano, strings, woodwind, brass voice and percussion instruments.
+There is a vast array of music-based activities in both the Preparatory and Senior schools, with individual and small group peripatetic lessons offered in piano, strings, woodwind, brass voice and percussion instruments.
 Quinton House has an extensive range of extra-curricular music ensembles to extend musical development and to experience practising and performing as a group.
-From Junior Quinton Singers to the Senior orchestra, pupils are encouraged to get involved and enjoy!
+From Prep Quinton Singers to the Senior orchestra, students are encouraged to get involved and enjoy!

 School Drama Curriculum